stiasta/foredrag/girl geek dinner H2018/readme.md

     - what type of car? (large, medium, small, sport)
     - what color?
     - with or without childrens seat.

 #### Jokes
+Setup: Go to the prebuilt agent section and find the agent called jokes and click import
 Purpose: Create knock knock jokes!
 1. Create a knock knock joke where the bot asks knock knock
 2. Flip it around!
 Create a dialog where the *user* asks, knock knock and the bot joins in answering whos there... etc. (hint: can this be done with 1 intent?)
 3. Expand task 1. by adding a variation of knock knock jokes.

+#### Tourism
+Setup: Go to the prebuilt agent section and find the agent called Tourism and click import
+1. Add answers on the intents that are added
+2. Expand the bot to handle Norwegian places

+#### FAQ
+Setup: Go to the prebuilt agent section and find the agent called FAQ and click import
+1. create your own FAQ bot!
+2. You can use the prebuild agent for referance